Dennis Schroder calls out fans making racist 'monkey noises' during EuroBasket

 With the NBA offseason in full swing, many NBA players have decided to play for their home country's national team.
-One of the more notable players playing in the EuroBasket today is Detroit Pistons guard Dennis Schroder, who's representing Germany as their captain.
+One of the more notable players playing in the EuroBasket today is new Sacramento Kings guard Dennis Schroder, who's representing Germany as their captain.
 Unfortunately, it seems like some of the disrespect that plagued some players in the States have followed them in Europe.

 During Germany's game against Lithuania, two fans were kicked out after racially abusing players during the game.
 The German Basketball Association kicked both fans.
 FIBA later identified one fan via video football and banned said fan from attending any more games during this year's EuroBasket.

 After the game, Schroder called out the fans who participated in the racial abuse.
-The Pistons guard said that those actions have no place in their sport.
+The Kings guard said that those actions have no place in their sport.

 “Making monkey noises, that's something I don't respect,” Schröder told reporters in German after the game, per ESPN.
 “No matter what status, insults, that's all fine.
 But racism simply doesn't belong in this sport.
 That's something that's not OK.”